 External re-keying is performed by a protocol, and it is independent of the underlying block cipher and the mode of operation.
 External re-keying can use parallel and serial constructions.
-In the parallel case, subkeys K^1, K^2,... are generated directly from the key K independently of each other.
-In the serial case, every subkey depends on the state that is updated after the generation of each new subkey.
+In the parallel case, data processing keys K^1, K^2, ... are generated directly from the initial key K independently of each other.
+In the serial case, every data processing key depends on the state that is updated after the generation of each new data processing key.